Friday, May 29, 2009

 Sound clip was originally from the film Jay and Silent Bob Strike Back.

 My first 3d scene...
-I like the character model, too bad I I didn't quite get the texturing part down.
+I like the character model for a first 3D character attempt, too bad I didn't quite get the texturing part down.
+All in good time!